Quick Plan of Action to Recover Deleted Photos from SD Card

 These photo recovery apps are no longer available.
 I’m keeping them mentioned here in case anyone is wondering what happened to them.

 Okay, so maybe things have just gone horribly, horribly wrong.
 If your memory card isn’t showing up on your computer at all and you’ve tried everything else to access the data on it without luck, it might be time to call in the big guns.
 But this option really only makes sense if the photos on there have a lot of personal or professional value and there’s no other option left.
-Because it’s not cheap or quick.
+Because it’s not cheap.
+Nor is it quick.

 It’s time to send the card or cards to a professional data recovery lab.